PYGB: Cancer

 GPBB overexpression has been associated with several cancers, including colorectal cancer, gastrointestinal cancer, and non-small cell lung cancer (NSCLC).
 Since GPBB is upregulated during the potential transition of adenoma cells into carcinoma cells, GPBB may be a useful biomarker to detect malignancy potential in precancerous lesions.

 Ischemia

 Since GPBB is released from the SR membrane under ischemic conditions, it may serve as a biomarker for early detection of ischemia.
 Specifically, its release in acute myocardial ischemia has been attributed to increased glycogenolysis and plasma membrane permeability, and has been correlated with poor outcome.
-As a highly sensitive marker for myocardial ischemia, GPBB may aid in detection of perioperative myocardial damage and infarction in patients undergoing coronary artery bypass grafting.
+As a highly sensitive marker for myocardial ischemia, GPBB may aid in the detection of perioperative myocardial damage and infarction in patients undergoing coronary artery bypass grafting.
 Meanwhile, GPBB levels are elevated in patients with hypertrophic cardiomyopathy.